 1. Most importantly, practice tests tell candidates which topics they have not mastered and encourage them to focus future learning on weak areas.

 2. Almost as important, practice tests tell candidates which topics they have already mastered.
 They can then direct their learning to other areas and spend minimal further time on the topics they already know.

-3. Practice tests can also feed back to the instructional team the strengths and weaknesses of each candidate and for the candidate group.
+3. Practice tests can also deliver to the instructional team the strengths and weaknesses of each candidate and for the participating group as a whole.
 It can tell which topics have been successfully learned and which areas need more work.

-5. The accuracy and fairness of exams can be impacted by some candidate’s fear or anxiety around the exam process.
+5. The accuracy and fairness of exams can be impacted by some candidates’ fear or anxiety around the exam process.
 Practice tests can reduce test anxiety.
-To quote ETS on test anxiety:
+To quote The Georgia Assessments for the Certification of Educators (GACE) paper on test anxiety:

 6. Accuracy and fairness can also be impacted by problems with familiarization or incompatibilities with the computers and software used for the testing.
 If the same equipment and software can be used in practice, this greatly reduces the chance of problems.

 7. Taking a test doesn’t just measure how much you know, it helps reinforce the learning and make it more likely that you can retrieve the same information later.
 It’s a surprising fact that taking a test can actually be more beneficial to learning than spending the same amount of time studying.

 8. Giving formative or practice tests seems to improve learning as well as final exam results.